Guidelines to help you choose your Plane's Power System:

 need much more power, e.g. > 200 W/kg (90 W/lb).
 This is assuming a motor efficiency of about 75%.

-efficiency delivers 350 W with 500 W input power, whereas a motor with 85% efficiency delivers 425 W with the same input power.
+with 70% efficiency delivers 350 W with 500 W input power, whereas a motor with 85% efficiency delivers 425 W with

 Watts / lb Watts / kg